 - Two essays: 1.
 A Personal Statement 2.
 A short essay in which you will choose one of two prompts.

-- Minimum TOEFL score of 90 for applicants who are not native English speakers and who do not have at least 3 years of English instruction in secondary school.
+- Minimum TOEFL score of 90 or IELTS score of 6.5 for applicants who are not native English speakers and who do not have at least 3 years of English instruction in secondary school.

 Tuition and Financial Aid